Zunnoont/Marshmallow-Hunt/README.md

 # Wing-it

-This project is a pixel-art side scroller developed in python using the module.
+This project is a pixel-art side scroller developed in python using the module pygame.
 It takes elements from historical side-scrollers such as Super Mario Bros with a twist of being able to fly!

 # How to Install and Run